Submatrix Maximum Queries in Monge Matrices are Equivalent to Predecessor Search

-Additionally, the staircase matrices contributed by the second slice can be partitioned into two \emph{collections}, such that any two matrices in the same collection are row-disjoint and column-disjoint.
+Additionally, the staircase matrices contributed by the second range can be partitioned into two \emph{collections}, such that any two matrices in the same collection are row-disjoint and column-disjoint.

-The data structure consist of the following components.
+The data structure consists of the following components.
 We apply Theorem~\ref{thm:staircasesubmatrix} on every staircase matrix in our partition.
 We also store additional data for both collections.
 By left-right symmetry, we can assume that the ranges of rows and columns of the matrices in the collection are $[r_{1},r_{2}), [r_{2},r_{3}),\ldots$ and $[c_{1},c_{2}),[c_{2},c_{3}),\ldots$, respectively.
 We create a predecessor structure storing all $r_{i}$'s and a separate predecessor structure storing all $c_{i}$'s.
 We also compute and store the maximum inside every staircase matrix in the collection (this is done in total $O(n\cdot \alpha(n))$ time using the algorithm of Klawe and Kleitman~\cite{KK89}), and augment these maxima with a (one dimensional) range maximum structure.